adolforismos/markdown-cv/index.md

 `2018-` **medium.com/@adolforismos**

-* Top writer in Design, published in The Writing Cooperative, The Ascent, Age of Awareness, The Startup
+* Top writer in Design, published in _Concepts Against Reality, The Writing Cooperative, The Ascent, Age of Awareness, The Startup, Towards Data Science_

 `2015-` **Micromeditaciones (in Spanish)**